• Skip to primary navigation

 Let's chat about the ingredients in these peppermint brownie, as well as possible substitutions.

-overhead photo of the ingredients in this Peppermint Brownie recipe
+overhead photo of the labeled ingredients in this Peppermint Brownie recipe

 • Salted butter.
 Unsalted butter, coconut oil or ghee can also be used in this recipe, but salted butter is my favorite.